mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 Go was officially announced in November 2009.
 Go 1.0 was released in March 2012.
-Go 1.10 which was released in February 2016.
+Go 1.10 was released in February 2016.
 Go 1.11, the latest version, was released in August 2018.

 Many of Go's goals are in comparison to languages like C++ and Java.